itiel/min-vm/README.md

 # Welcome to min-vm
 An experimental VM hand-crafted with love. ❤

+> **⚠ Warning:** Most of this file is a draft.
+May contain inaccurate information.
+Read with caution.

 ## Intro 🌟

 (Please excuse my english, it isn't my first language. 🙏)